 - Students are afforded the opportunity through this program to experience daily integration of theological study and pastoral ministry.

 - Students from North America are given the special opportunity to study in a different culture and to interact with students in the wider Church, thus enhancing Westminster’s mission.

 - Unique resources are available to students in London such as access to the Evangelical Library, and the leading library of Protestant nonconformity, the Dr. Williams’s Library.

-- Teaching is conducted U.K. Professors with expertise in historical theology
+- Teaching is conducted by U.K. Professors with expertise in historical theology.

 - Students are provided an opportunity for sustained spiritual support, intellectual interaction and fellowship due to module intensity.